Every gardener grows tomatoes. Even folks who don’t have the time or space for a garden, are growing tomatoes in pots on their patio or deck.

 If you’re short on time and have Amazon Prime, you can have these delivered to your door for free.
 We use this often, because we’ve discovered that it saves us a lot of time and gas, driving to and from the home stores, lugging the soil bags from store to car, then from the car to the garden.
 We let UPS deliver it to our garage and then it’s straight to the garden or the pot! 😎

 Tomato soil must be alive with a presence of microorganisms and life giving minerals, healthy and free from any disease, especially fungal disease.
-If you get your tomatoes the best growing environment and conditions and avoid overcrowding, they’re less likely to become diseased.
+If you give your tomatoes the best growing environment and conditions and avoid overcrowding, they’re less likely to become diseased.

 Tomato blight is the #1 enemy of tomatoes.

 The best soil for tomatoes is full of oxygen, neutral, non-acidic soil with a pH of 6.5-7.0.
 Interestingly…

 the ideal ph range for tomatoes is also the ph that’s best for the human body.